Data modeling in Azure Cosmos DB for NoSQL

 When not to embed

-While the rule of thumb in Azure Cosmos DB is to denormalize everything and embed all data into a single item, this can lead to some situations that should be avoided.
+Although the rule of thumb in Azure Cosmos DB is to denormalize everything and embed all data into a single item, this approach can lead to situations to avoid.

 Take this JSON snippet.